mrajo/metalsmith-regex-replace/README.md

 by the substitution filter.
 This can be changed if necessary, or set to `null` or `false` to disable this behavior.
 This must be a one-character string.
 This option is always global and can't be overridden per-match, since it wouldn't make sense.
-For more information on bypassing, read on to "Bypassing grep".
+For more information on bypassing, read on to "Bypassing regex-replace".

-## Bypassing grep
+## Bypassing regex-replace
 To allow a word to bypass replacement (such as homonyms or other instances of words changing meaning with context), surround it with vertical pipes in your source, like `|word|`.
 This wrapper character can be overridden using the